TRIP REPORT: Spotting the Big Five in Kruger National Park!

 The Big Five was a phrase coined by big game hunters and it refers to the five most difficult animals to hunt on foot.
 The Big Five consists of the following animals:

 - Cape Buffalo

-Is it really that hard to spot the Big 5 on a safari?
+Is it uncommon to spot the entire Big Five on a safari?

-Well, according to our ranger, Brian, we are extremely fortunate to have been able to see ALL 5 of the Big Five on our safari.
-I also confirmed this on multiple occasions after telling people that I met along the way that I witnessed the Big Five in Kruger National Park and they all were completely awestruck.
-Some of the people I talked to had been on multiple safaris in the past and had never witnessed all five of the Big 5.
+Well, according to our ranger, we were extremely fortunate to have been able to see all of the Big Five on safari.
+I confirmed this by speaking to both professionals and visitors and when I told them that I had witnessed the Big Five in Kruger National Park they were all seriously impressed.
+Some travelers I spoke to had been on multiple safaris in the past and had never witnessed all five of the Big 5 in one trip.

 During our stay at Singita Lebombo, we were scheduled to go on four game drives.
 For those who are not familiar with the terminology, a game drive is another word for a trip into the bush.
 Game drives can last anywhere from 2 to 4 hours, sometimes longer.
-Of course, since us bloggers are rolling with South Africa Tourism, we had our own private vehicle for all four of our game drives.
+Of course, since we’re being hosted by South Africa Tourism, we had our own private vehicle for all four of our game drives.

 Since it gets so hot during midday at Kruger, the animals usually get out from underneath the blistering sun and hide out in the shade for most of the afternoon.
-Our game drives were strategically scheduled in the early morning, and late evening in order to maximize our chances to spot the most amount of animals.
+Our game drives were strategically scheduled for the early morning, and late evening in order to maximize our chances to spot the most amount of wildlife.

 After meeting our ranger, Brian, for the first time, we felt as if he was one of us.
 Each time we hit the road for a game drive we knew we were in good hands.
 This guy was as professional as you can get and he was known to be one of the best in Kruger.